The Monster Walks: Release

 The Monster Walks was originally distributed by Mayfair Pictures.
 It was re-released in 1938 by Astor Pictures and once more in 1948 by Commonwealth Pictures.
+The film was originally rejected by the British Board of Film Censors, but was eventually passed with a PG certificate in 2010.

 Copyright status

 The film's copyright has lapsed, placing it in the public domain in the United States and other countries.